nicolemne/studio-north-project/README.md

 ### Content

 I have written most content on the website.
-All of it being made up for the educational purpose, as this is not a real studio for hire.
-My boyfriend Daniel has helped me with a descriptive text in the paragraph "About us".
 Some code has been borrowed from other authors, please see Code Used.

 ###  Media